Warren Moon: Houston Oilers

 In 1992, Moon played only 11 games due to injuries, but the Oilers still managed to achieve a 10–6 record, including a victory over the Buffalo Bills at home in the regular season finale.
 A week later, the Oilers traveled to Buffalo to face the Bills again in the first round of the AFC playoffs.
 Aided by Moon's 222 passing yards and four touchdowns in the first half, Houston built up a 28–3 halftime lead and increased it to 35–3 when Buffalo quarterback Frank Reich's first pass of the third quarter was intercepted and returned for a touchdown by Bubba McDowell.
-The Bills stormed back with five unanswered second-half touchdowns to take a 38–35 lead with time running out in the final period.
+The Bills, however, responded with five unanswered second-half touchdowns to take a 38–35 lead with time running out in the final period.
 Moon managed to lead the Oilers on a last-second field goal drive to tie the game at 38 and force overtime.
-However, he threw an interception in the extra period that set up Buffalo kicker Steve Christie's game-winning field goal.
+He threw an interception in the extra period, however, that set up Buffalo kicker Steve Christie's game-winning field goal.
 The Bills' rally from a 32-point deficit was the largest comeback victory in NFL history at the time and became known in NFL lore simply as the Comeback.
 Moon finished the 41–38 road loss with 36 completions for 371 yards, four touchdowns, and two interceptions.
 His 36 completions were an NFL postseason record.

 The 1993 season was the Oilers' best with Moon but was also his last with the team.
-Despite a drama-filled 1–4 start and early struggles from Moon, Houston went 12–4 and won the AFC Central division crown.
-However, they lost to Joe Montana and the Kansas City Chiefs 28–20 in the Divisional Round of the playoffs.
+Despite a 1–4 start, Houston went 12–4 and won the AFC Central division crown.
+The Oilers lost, however, to Joe Montana and the Kansas City Chiefs 28–20 in the Divisional Round of the playoffs.

-Moon set a franchise record with Houston for wins with 70, which stood until Steve McNair broke it in 2004, long after the team became the Tennessee Titans.
-Moon also left the Oilers as the franchise leader in passing touchdowns, passing yards, pass attempts, and pass completions, all of which still stand today.
+Moon set a franchise record with Houston for wins with 70, which stood until Steve McNair broke it in 2004, after the team became the Tennessee Titans.
+Moon also left the Oilers as the franchise leader in passing touchdowns, passing yards, pass attempts, and pass completions.

 Minnesota Vikings

 On April 14, 1994, Moon was traded to the Minnesota Vikings for a 1994 fourth round pick and a 1995 third round pick; he signed a two-year deal with the Vikings.

 Moon passed for over 4,200 yards in each of his first two seasons.
 The Vikings signed him to a three-year contract extension in 1996.
-However, Moon would miss half of the 1996 season with a broken collarbone.
+Moon missed half of the 1996 season, however, with a broken collarbone.
 The Vikings' starting quarterback job was given to Brad Johnson and Moon was released after he refused to take a $3.8 million pay cut to serve as Johnson's backup.